What Is The Derivative Of - Cos X

 Current Research

 Current research in mathematics and related fields continues to explore new applications of derivatives and calculus.
-For instance, fractional calculus, which deals with derivatives and integrals of non-integer order, has found applications in modeling anomalous diffusion and viscoelastic materials.
+To give you an idea, fractional calculus, which deals with derivatives and integrals of non-integer order, has found applications in modeling anomalous diffusion and viscoelastic materials.
 Additionally, the study of derivatives in the context of complex analysis and differential geometry continues to yield new insights and results.

 Tips and Expert Advice